mebard/Getting-and-Cleaning-Data-Course-Project/README.md

 The R script performs the following steps:

+- Downloads and unzips data to the working directory
 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set